A better Git Flow for Unity development

 Setup

-• While creating the repository, change the default branch to develop.
-This is not a critical step, but allows for a cleaner start, as the first commits usually contain the initial setup.
+.
+This is not a critical step, but allows for a cleaner start, as the first commits usually contain the initial setup. - During or just after repository initialization, I recommend creating a

-• Then, create the following branches : develop, main, release.
+file for cleaner git history. - Then, create the following branches :

-• Start working on develop branch.
+. - Start working on

 Final notes and tips

-• As a git management tool, I find VSCode sufficient for all my needs.
+, they don’t have to be remotely tracked, and can stay local to one developer to keep the remote as clean as possible. - As a git management tool, I find VSCode sufficient for all my needs.
 I could write an entire article about how I use VSCode for everything (including writing these lines !), but here I will just recommend my favourite git-related extensions.
 It is worth noting that it has VCS support built-in, but the extensions will improve the ease of use.

-• The Gitlens can do pretty much everything a modern git GUI can do. (in fact, it is made by the Gitkraken people!
+- The Gitlens can do pretty much everything a modern git GUI can do. (in fact, it is made by the Gitkraken people!
 Thanks !)

-• I find visuals and graphs very helpful, so I check GitGraph obsessively.
+- I find visuals and graphs very helpful, so I check GitGraph obsessively.
 It is a nice extension that allows you to see the evolution of your commits, and it is also a great way to visualize the evolution of your branches.

-• Yes I am aware of git-flow, but I prefer combining this granular level of control with visuals and graphs !
+- Yes I am aware of git-flow, but I prefer combining this granular level of control with visuals and graphs !

-• This is only my way of doing things !
+- This is only my way of doing things !
 I have yet to test this with a larger team, and I am not sure if it will work for everyone.
 If you have feedback, questions, or truly, even if you just want to say hi, please reach out !

 Bibliography :